CA4022/Lab6-ML_RecSys/README.md

 Note the following:
   * some of the functionalities work on RDDs only, some on DataFrames only
   * you are probably likely to have a mix of data types in complex projects (you can see that looking at what data structure is used to wrap the data)
-  * in procedding documents, it is very common to use these methods to transform text into numeric vectors/matrixes, which is what the ML algorithms use
+  * when processing documents, it is very common to use these methods to transform text into numeric vectors/matrixes, which is what the ML algorithms use

 ## ML Pipelines
   * High-level APIs working on DataFrames